Porto Cristo

 Things to do in Porto Cristo

 Porto Cristo's location make it a lovely get-away-from-it-all resort appealing to families and those seeking a relaxing holiday in the sun.
-However, there are plenty of things to do in the area.
+There are numerous activities based around the sea such as boat trips and watersports, plus there's a couple of golf courses nearby, and many more attractions for the family.

 Shopping

-Being a sleepy fishing village, there isn’t much to offer in the way of shops except for a few convenience stores where you can pick up your holiday essentials.
-Sundays is market day in Porto Cristo, but be sure to head down early as market traders tend to work between 08:00 and 13:00.
-If you are keen to indulge in some good high-street or designer shopping, Manacor is just down the road and is easy to access by public transport.
+Being a sleepy fishing village, there isnโt much to offer in the way of shops except for a few convenience stores where you can pick up your holiday essentials.
+Sundays is market day in Porto Cristo, but be sure to head down early.
+If you're keen to indulge in some good high-street or designer shopping, Manacor is just down the road and is easy to access by public transport.

 Things To Do in Porto Cristo